 To derive the charge, we apply a discount to the standard wholesale tariffs that we would charge to the customers on site if we served them directly.
 If there are a mixture of property types (for example, houses and businesses) on the site then this will be reflected in the starting point.
-The discount is based on the average costs that we consider Hafren Dyfrdwy - or an Equally Efficient Operator (EEO) - would incur in building and maintaining the "last mile" of the network.
+The discount is based on the average costs that we consider Hafren Dyfrdwy - or an Equally Efficient Operator (EEO) - would incur in building and maintaining the "last mile" of the network1.
 It is equal to the present value of those costs over the lifetime of the assets.

 Our assumptions on costs and other cashflows arising from the local site are reflected within the NAV cost model which we have published on our website.
-In previous years (2018-2022) we published outputs from the model for a typical housing development within our Scheme of Charges.
-This year we are including standard charges for NAVs within this document; this reflects best practice guidance developed through the Ofwat working group on bulk charges for NAVs.
+The model is used to generate charges based on our wholesale tariffs for the year; section 7 of this document includes standard charges for NAVs.

 Where there are atypical costs at a particular site, the NAV model is available to calculate the impact on the bulk charge.
-The model should mean that NAV operators are able to broadly predict the rates for a bulk supply or discharge where there is a material difference from a standard site.
+The model should mean that NAV operators are able to broadly predict the rates for a bulk supply or discharge where there is a material difference from a standard site2.